MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/TabbedCommandBar.md

 ---

 # TabbedCommandBar XAML Control
-The [TabbedCommandBar](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.tabbedcommandbar) displays a set of [TabbedCommandBarItem](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.tabbedcommandbaritem) in a shared container, like Microsoft Office's ribbon.
+The [TabbedCommandBar](/dotnet/api/microsoft.toolkit.uwp.ui.controls.tabbedcommandbar) displays a set of [TabbedCommandBarItem](/dotnet/api/microsoft.toolkit.uwp.ui.controls.tabbedcommandbaritem) in a shared container found in many productivity type apps.
+It is based off of [NavigationView](/windows/uwp/design/controls-and-patterns/navigationview).

 > [!div class="nextstepaction"]
 > [Try it in the sample app](uwpct://Controls?sample=TabbedCommandBar)